hehepig4/psyche/readme.md

 - `mutations/` contains the objects in the paper, where `_eval.pkl` store the consistencies on test set.
 # Data.
 ## Files.
-- Raw machine-annotated data is in `data/AIME` and `data/MATH`. (raw Human part is omitted, directly refer to the annotated files).
+- Raw machine-annotated data is omitted, directly refer to the annotated files.
 - Machine-annotated data is in `machine_annotations/`.
 - Human-annotated data is under `human_annotations/`.
 - Post-answer-check data is in `post_answer_check_data/`.